lowRISC/container-hotplug/README.md

 This program tries to solve that problem by listening to udev events to detect when a device is (un)plugged.
 It then interfaces directly with the container's cgroup to grant it access to that specific device.

-To limit the devices the container can access, a _root device_ is specified.
+To limit the devices the container can access, _root devices_ are specified.
-The container will receive access to any device descending from the root device.
+The container will receive access to any device descending from one of the root devices.
 This is particularly useful if the root device is set to a USB hub.
 The hub can be specified directly, or it can be specified as "the parent of device X", e.g., we can giving a container access to all devices connected to the same hub as an Arduino board.